anshudutta/sre-cheat-sheet/README.md

                  i.e. is it serving stale data
                  e.g. For a batch processing system its the time since last successful run
  - Correctness - Porportion of valid data producing correct output
- - Coverage - Proprotion of valid data processed successfully
+ - Coverage - Proportion of valid data processed successfully
- - Thorughput - Proportion of time where the data processing rate is faster than threshold
+ - Thourghput - Proportion of time where the data processing rate is faster than threshold

 #### Example
 In a fictional gaming application, users buying in-game currency via in-app purchases.
 Requests to the Play Store are only visible from the client.